 Ambient noise source studies have concluded that the interaction between ocean waves and the shallow sea floor is a major mechanism to create ambient noise.
-Other than a few special cases, such as the 26 sec microseism in the Gulf of Guinea documented by Shapiro et al. (2006), there is no evidence that ambient noise is generated exclusively in highly localized area.
-Several theoretical studies (e.g., Webb 2007) suggest that ocean depth is a major factor in the strength of coupling between oceanic waves and the sea floor.
+Other than a few special cases, such as the 26 sec microseism in the Gulf of Guinea documented by Shapiro et al. (2006), there is no evidence that ambient noise is generated exclusively in a highly localized area throughout a long period of time.
+Several theoretical studies (e.g., Webb, 2007; Tanimoto, 2007) suggest that ocean depth is a major factor in the strength of coupling between oceanic waves and the sea floor.
 This results in a source distribution region distributed broadly in shallow off-shore regions of the world's oceans, abstractly similar to what we suggest in Figure 16.
-In this case, the strength of the source varies rather smoothly across the constructive interference region on both sides of the station pair and the interference effect is effectively the same as if sources were homogeneously distributed at all azimuths.
-We believe that this is the setting for most of our measurements, and by setting $\lambda = 0$ , the phase velocity can be measured with considerable accuracy.
+In this case, the strength of the source varies rather smoothly across the constructive interference region on both sides of the station pair and the interference effect is nearly the same as if sources were homogeneously distributed at all azimuths.
+We believe that this is the setting for most of our measurements, and by setting $\lambda = 0$, the phase velocity is measured with considerable accuracy.